 The draft site preview solution has given the marketing team what Paul Babb describes as a “dream tool.”

 With it in place, Maxon executives can review draft product launch pages within the entire site as though they were live, just as the customer would see them.

 In addition, the marketing team doesn't have to post content twice to achieve critical design reviews or rely on an outside vendor to get them through the launch process.

 And with literally one click, they can publish multiple approved pages simultaneously.

 The marketing team reports that because they have more time and control, they have lowered stress.
 They also report fewer maintenance issues.

 When asked what makes Foster Commerce stand out as a team, Paul has this to say:

 Since working with Foster Commerce, Maxon has realized its goal to have a thoughtful strategic partner who continues to support the company’s growth.
-The Foster Commerce team remains an active, responsive collaborator to Maxon, always looking to bring more to the table.
+The Foster Commerce team remains an active, responsive collaborator, always looking to bring more to the table.